flathub-infra/documentation/blog/2025-02-21/index.md

 ### Shared Runtimes & Modules

 Every app is built against a [Flatpak runtime](https://docs.flatpak.org/en/latest/basic-concepts.html#runtimes) hosted by Flathub.
 The runtimes provide basic dependencies, are well-maintained by the Linux community, and are organized according to various platforms a developer may target; for example, GNOME, KDE, or a generic FreeDesktop SDK.
-This means many apps—especially those targeting a platform like GNOME or KDE and using its developer libraries—don’t need to pull in external dependencies.
+This means many apps—especially those targeting a platform like GNOME or KDE and using its developer libraries—don’t need to pull in external dependencies for critical components.

 Runtimes are automatically installed with apps that require them, and are updated separately by the user’s OS, app store, or CLI when needed.
 When a dependency in a runtime is updated, e.g. for a critical security update, it rolls out as an update to all users of apps that use that runtime.

 In some cases there are commonly-used libraries not provided directly by one of the available runtimes.
 Flathub provides [shared modules](https://docs.flathub.org/docs/for-app-authors/shared-modules) for these libraries to centralize the maintenance, as well as [automated tooling](https://github.com/flathub-infra/flatpak-external-data-checker) to propose updating these libraries in apps.

+If an app needs to bundle other dependencies, they must be defined in the manifest.
+We also provide [tooling to automatically suggest updates](https://github.com/flathub-infra/flatpak-external-data-checker) to these dependencies.

 ## Submission & Human Review